"

 Step 3.
 Enclose any multi-word terms (terms containing spaces) with quotation marks

 Step 4.
 Truncate any terms with multiple useful endings using asterisks and remove any words that are no longer needed because of the truncation of other terms.
+If you truncate a keyphrase, only the last word in the phrase can be truncated and the asterisk wildcard must be inside the quotation mark.

 Step 5.
 Join the alternate terms for a single concept using OR.